rjohnson2590/backbone-tutorials/Tutorial.md

         }
     });

 For the view, we make a rather important change in the `addCollection` call: we need to now set the **ID** of each model.
-To simplify things, we&rsquo;re going to just assign all of our IDs on the client side, using a simple counter to keep each of the IDs unique by incrementing them. <sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>
+To simplify things, we're going to just assign all of our IDs on the client side, using a simple counter to keep each of the IDs unique by incrementing them.

     var idCount = 0;